The Footsteps of Jesus

 His way was much rougher and darker than mine,

-Did Jesus thus suffer—and shall I repine?"
+Did Jesus thus suffer — and shall I repine?"

 Another consideration that should produce a spirit of

-submission is, that our sorrows are not to last forever.
-"For
+submission is, that our sorrows are not to last

-desired haven which he never reached; and many a warrior has reckoned with
+haven which he never reached; and many a warrior has reckoned with

 confidence upon a victory which he never obtained.
 "We looked," said the